-Damaged hair can be caused by a number of reasons from poor hair care or diet, over or improper use of brushing or heated styling instruments, chemical processing, sun over exposure or hair accessories.
-With these many different ways hair can become damaged, there are two common damaged conditions that can be helped temporarily if applied regularly and with the correct type of treatment: Dry, Brittle, Rough damage or Weak, Mushy damage.
+Damaged hair can be caused by a number of reasons from poor hair care or diet, over or improper use of brushing or heated styling instruments, chemical processing, sun overexposure or hair accessories.
+With the many different ways hair can become damaged, there are two common damaged conditions that can be helped if the correct treatment is applied regularly: dry, brittle, rough damage or weak, mushy damage.

-Hair textures, thickness and conditions that respond well to protein in shampoos and conditioners are fine and weak to mushy damaged - which can include straight, wavy, curly and coily textures with any density.
+Hair textures and conditions that respond well to most of the protein added to shampoos and conditioners are fine and weak to mushy damaged - which can include straight, wavy, curly and extra curly hair types with any density - low to high - which is how much hair you have on your head.
 The right hydrolyzed protein will help temporarily strengthen, fine, mushy, weak hair through reconstruction.
-It will not repair the hair permanently, nor can the hair heal in any way.
+It will not repair the hair permanently though.

-All hair Protein conditioning treatments and hydrating, moisture hair conditioning treatments must be applied regularly to continually experience the benefits, as they gradually rinse off.
-Depending on the molecular weight and the shampoo used, some hydrolyzed proteins can hang out longer in hair, create a film over the hair strand and not rinse off as quickly.
-This causes slight build up on the hair and can cause breakage before it's rinsed off.
+All hair Protein conditioning treatments and moisturizing hair conditioning treatments must be applied regularly to continually experience the benefits, as they gradually rinse off.
+Depending on the molecular weight and the shampoo used, some hydrolyzed proteins can hang out longer in hair, create a film over the hair strand and might not rinse off as quickly.
+This can cause a slight build-up on the hair and may contribute to breakage for certain hair textures and conditions.

 NOT SURE WHAT KIND OF DAMAGE YOU HAVE?

 The elasticity test.

 How your hair reacts to being stretched will help determine if you need protein or moisture treatment.

 Take an inch of your hair and stretch it, if it doesn’t stretch or breaks, feels dry and rough, it is brittle/damaged and needs moisture treatment.